rusnyder/intro-to-es/README.md

 running and accessible or that you are able to create one without guidance.

+_NOTE: All commands from this point assume your Elasticsearch node has its HTTP service available at the location http://localhost:9200_

 ### 3. Create an index template for all our indices
 To make sure that our indexed data gets analyzed the way we want, we need to make sure that we give Elasticsearch the appropriate settings/mappings for